Paškal Buconjić: Administrative organisation

-The Custody decided Begić should follow Buconjić to Rome with the instruction the Franciscans should retain the parishes west of the Neretva River while the bishop should dispose of those on the eastern bank; in the case, this would not be accepted, Begić was instructed to give in "as least as possible".
+The Custody decided Begić should follow Buconjić to Rome with the instruction the Franciscans should retain the parishes west of the Neretva River while the bishop should dispose of those on the eastern bank; in the case this would not be accepted, Begić was instructed to give in "as least as possible".
 Buconjić and Begić arrived in Rome on 12 May 1885.
-The Propaganda received Begić's request in June 1885 and they informed the State Secretariate about the issue.
+The Propaganda received Begić's request in June 1885 and informed the State Secretariat about the issue.
 Secretary of State Cardinal Luigi Jacobini asked Nuncio Cardinal Serafino Vannutelli in Vienna to ask Buconjić about the parishes the Franciscans were supposed to retain and those that were at his disposal.
-In December 1885, Vannutelli asked Buconjić whether he agreed with Begić's proposal or to write which parishes the Franciscans should retain and which should be at his disposal.
+In December 1885, Vannutelli asked Buconjić whether he agreed with Begić's proposal to write which parishes the Franciscans should retain and which should be at his disposal.
 In January 1886, Buconjić informed Vannutelli he would not take the parishes from the Franciscans.

-Upon receiving Buconjić's answer, Vannutelli informed Jacobini the agreement between the Franciscans and Buconjić should not be confirmed and that the parishes should be divided as in Bosnia, where the situation was the same as in Herzegovina.
-Vannutelli proposed at least one-third of the parishes should be under the disposal of the bishop but because Buconjić was a Franciscan himself, Vannutelli considered it would be impossible to bring a new solution and that the Herzegovinian Custos should be informed Rome did not want to make any new decrees because there was a harmony between the bishop and the friars.
+Upon receiving Buconjić's answer, Vannutelli informed Jacobini that the agreement between the Franciscans and Buconjić should not be confirmed and that the parishes should be divided as in Bosnia, where the situation was the same as in Herzegovina.
+Vannutelli proposed at least one-third of the parishes should be under the disposal of the bishop.
+Still, because Buconjić was a Franciscan himself, Vannutelli considered it would be impossible to bring a new solution and that the Herzegovinian Custos should be informed Rome did not want to make any new decrees because there was a harmony between the bishop and the friars.
 Jacobini accepted Vannutelli's position.
 Thus, Rome kept the issue unresolved.
 Friar Lujo Radoš fruitlessly urged the Congregation for Extraordinary Ecclesiastical Affairs in March 1888.

-Lupori advised Friar Nikola Šimović to explain the Franciscans' position on the matter to the Nuncio in Vienna and to try to get a confirmation for their proposal.
+Lupori advised Friar Nikola Šimović to explain the Franciscans' position on the matter to the Nuncio in Vienna and to get a confirmation for their proposal.
 At the end of October 1889, he visited the Nuncio, who told him he would try to resolve the matter in the interest of the Franciscans.
-After returning to Mostar, Šimović again wrote to the Nuncio, reminding him of Radoš's proposal from 1888.
+After returning to Mostar, Šimović wrote to the Nuncio again, reminding him of Radoš's proposal from 1888.
 The Nuncio replied in December 1889, promising to support such a proposal.
 The issue, however, remained unresolved for years.